Sovetskiy Soyuz icebreaker

 The sistership Rossiya (1985) was decommissioned in 2013.

-Among Russia's largest icebreaker ships, Sovetskiy Soyuz is a nuclear-powered icebreaking vessel of the Arktika-class.
-This powerful ship's name translates as "Soviet Union".
-The vessel was docked in Murmansk (in the period 2007-2012) and used to source spare parts for other Russian nuclear ice-breaker ships.
+Among Russia's largest icebreaker ships, Sovetskiy Soyuz is a nuclear-powered icebreaking vessel of the Arktika class.
+Her name translates as "Soviet Union".
+The vessel was docked in Murmansk between 2007 and 2012 and used as a source of spare parts for other Russian nuclear icebreakers.

-Sovetskiy Soyuz was supposed to be officially decommissioned (taken out of service for good) in 2014 and subsequently scrapped.
-In 2012, Russia decided to repair NS Sovetskiy Soyuz and use it for another 8 years.
-The decision to save this nuclear ship came as the NS Rossiya was taken out of service (for nuclear fuel recharging) and all new-class Russian icebreakers were under construction.
+Sovetskiy Soyuz was initially scheduled to be officially decommissioned in 2014 and subsequently scrapped.
+However, in 2012 Russia decided to repair the vessel and extend her operational life by another eight years.
+The decision was taken after NS Rossiya was taken out of service for nuclear fuel recharging while several new-generation Russian icebreakers were still under construction.

-The Sovetskiy Soyuz icebreaker's itinerary program includes operations in Kara Sea (part of the Arctic Ocean, north of Siberia) and Ob Bay (located in Northern Russia, at the Ob River'с mouth).
-Russia's nuclear fleet of ice-breaking vessels is used exclusively in the Arctic Ocean for escorting merchant ships and assisting research stations floating in the ice-covered waters north of Siberia.
-These ships are also used for scientific and Arctic cruise expeditions.
-The Russian nuclear ice-breakers must sail in ice-cold waters to effectively cool their reactors.
+The Sovetskiy Soyuz icebreaker's operational program includes missions in the Kara Sea (part of the Arctic Ocean north of Siberia) and Ob Bay (located in Northern Russia at the mouth of the Ob River).
+Russia's nuclear icebreaker fleet operates exclusively in the Arctic Ocean, escorting merchant ships and supporting research stations operating in ice-covered waters north of Siberia.
+These vessels are also used for scientific expeditions and Arctic cruise voyages.
+Russian nuclear icebreakers must operate in extremely cold waters to efficiently cool their reactors.

 NS Sovetskiy Soyuz vessel details